RillingDev/rilling.dev/source/index.md

 title: About
 date: 2019-01-01
 updated: 2023-09-08
-description: "Hi, I'm a software developer from Germany.
+description: "I'm a software developer from Germany.
 My main areas of interest are frontend and backend web application development."
 ---

 # About Me